bluemk00/ABPArtifactGenerator/README.md

 ## Overview

-This repository is involved in ongoing research focused on developing models for cleansing pulsatile signals with artifact augmentation.
-Currently, a paper is in progress and is expected to be submitted to the archivx by June 2024.
-A link to the paper will be provided thereafter.
+This repository is committed to ongoing research focused on developing models for the purification of pulsatile signals, specifically through the integration of artifact augmentation.
+An research paper, which delineates the methodologies employed alongside artifact generation, is presently being drafted.
+The paper is scheduled to be submitted to arXiv by June 2024.
+Following its registration, a link to the document will be made accessible.

 ## Usage